7:00 am - 8:00 am Location: Main Lounge (First Floor)

 HIV Cure Scientific Working Group,

-NIH-sponsored Emory University CFAR
+NIH-sponsored Emory University CFAR USA

-According to recent research published in the Saudi Journal of Obesity, some experts believe that obesity has turned into a serious health problem for Saudi children, with an estimated 9.3 percent of school-age youths meeting the World Health Organization's body-mass-index criteria for obesity.
-By comparison about 18 percent of school-age children in the U.S. are considered obese according to the Centers for Disease Control and Prevention.
+According to recent research published in the Saudi Journal of Obesity, some experts believe that obesity has turned into a serious health problem for Saudi children, with an estimated 9.3 percent of school-age youths meeting the World Health

-Middle East Respiratory Syndrome (MERS) is a viral respiratory illness that was recently recognized in humans.
-It was first reported in Saudi Arabia in 2012 and has since spread to several other countries, including the United States.
+to several other countries, including the United States.
 Most people identified as infected with MERS-CoV developed severe acute respiratory illness, including fever, cough, and shortness of breath.
 Many of them have died.
-This panel will address the ramifications of a healthy diet, good nutrition and the impact of both on global obesity and viral disease.
+This panel will address

 4:10 pm - 5:10 pm

-Location: Main Lounge
+Track #2 Location: Main Lounge (First Floor)

 Business Outlook: The Future of Healthcare in Oman